Yin Yoga Explained: A Guide to the History, Practice and Benefits

 One of the hallmarks and Benefits of Yin Yoga is the cultivation of stillness, both physically and mentally.

-• Once a practitioner reaches a comfortable level of intensity in a pose, practitioners are encouraged to maintain stillness, resisting the urge to fidget or exit the pose prematurely.
+• Once a practitioner reaches a comfortable level of intensity in a pose, they are encouraged to maintain stillness and resist the urge to fidget or exit the pose prematurely.

 • This stillness allows for a deeper stretch and a more meditative state.